SCRT-HQ/VaporShell/docs/glossary/Add-VSSecretsManagerSecretGenerateSecretString.md

 ```

 ### -GenerateStringKey
-The JSON key name that's used to add the generated password to the JSON structure specified by the SecretStringTemplateparameter.
+The JSON key name used to add the generated password to the JSON structure specified by the SecretStringTemplate parameter.
 If you specify this parameter, then you must also specify SecretStringTemplate.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-secretsmanager-secret-generatesecretstring.html#cfn-secretsmanager-secret-generatesecretstring-generatestringkey